ing-bank/baker/docs/documentation/concepts.md

 Recipes are analagous to blueprints for a process (or workflow).

-Baker provides a `DSL` for both java and scala in which you can declaritively describe your recipe.
+Baker provides a [Recipe DSL](develop/recipe_dsl) in which you can declaritively describe your recipe.

-Small java example:
+Small example:
 ``` java
 new Recipe("webshop")
     .withSensoryEvents(